vibecodemama/mamacarnivore.com/README.md

 ## How It Works

-This website is automatically built and deployed using GitHub Actions.
+This website is automatically built and deployed using GitHub's official Pages deployment workflow.
 The build process:

 1. Reads a list of links from `links.json`
 2. Visits each website